taylorchen73/tictactoe-glow/README.md

 # tictactoe-glow
-Simple tic-tac-toe browser game with a glow theme
+A simple tic-tac-toe browser game with a glow theme